-- If it is difficult to shift into reverse, put the transmission in neutral, release the clutch pedal momentarily, and then try again. - When towing a trailer, in order to maintain engine braking efficiency, do not use the fifth gear.
+If it is difficult to shift into reverse, put the transmission in neutral, release the clutch pedal momentarily, and then try again.

 Be careful when downshifting on a slippery surface.
 Abrupt shifting could cause the vehicle to spin or skid.